Ann McKim (clipper): Under the Chilean flag

-The Ann McKim was sold to Valparaiso, Chile in 1847 and sailed under the Chilean flag for five years between Valparaiso and San Francisco.
+The Ann McKim was sold to Valparaiso, Chile, in 1847 and sailed under the Chilean flag for five years between Valparaiso and San Francisco.
 Although, there are some accounts that she sailed as an Ecuadorean under Captain Van Pelt, before being registered as a Chilean vessel in December 1849.
-She was advertised for sale in Daily Alta California from January to August 1850, but evidently couldn't find a buyer and on 2 September 1851 she cleared Port of San Francisco, leaving the North American waters for the very last time with Van Pelt as her captain and Orrego Bros. as owners.
-She was mentioned once again for sale in the issue of Daily Alta California dated 18 February 1852 and later that year the Baltimore legend was dismantled at Valparaiso.
+She was advertised for sale in The Daily Alta California from January to August 1850, but evidently couldn't find a buyer and on 2 September 1851 she cleared Port of San Francisco, leaving the North American waters for the very last time with Van Pelt as her captain and Orrego Bros. as owners.
+She was mentioned once again for sale in the issue of the Daily Alta California dated 18 February 1852 and later that year the Baltimore legend was dismantled at Valparaiso.

 Other ships of the same name

 In 1847, there was mention of a steamer of New Orleans of the same name participating in the Mexican–American War.